Lawxsz/prysmax/README.md

 ## 📁 Setup

 1. You will need python, 3.10 recommended.
+2. pip install tkinter
-2. Execute in a console: ```python setup.py``` if not work install requirements of setup.py
+3. Execute in a console: ```python setup.py``` if not work install requirements of setup.py
-3. You must put Webhook to receive logs
+4. You must put Webhook to receive logs

 If it does not work, install microsoft visual c++ redistributable